drasi-project/docs/docs/content/administrator/sample-app-deployment/curbside-pickup/_index.md

 ## Deploy the sources

 From the `/apps/curbside-pickup/devops` folder, edit the `phys-ops-source.yaml` and `retail-ops-source.yaml` files to include the keys/connections strings of your CosmosDb account.
-The fields to update include `SourceAccountEndpoint`, `SourceKey` and `SourceConnectionString`, you can retrieve these values from the `Keys` blade in the Azure Portal.
+You need to update the value of `SourceAccountEndpoint` with the  `PRIMARY CONNECTION STRING` from the `Keys` blade in the Azure Portal.

 Use kubectl to deploy the 2 sources